Hilbert's projective metric for functions of bounded growth and exponential convergence of Sinkhorn's algorithm

 For a version of Hilbert's metric which produces a finite value in this example, we thus wish to impose conditions on the set of test functions which restricts such a behavior where mass is moved further and further into the tails.
 The basic idea to achieve this is to impose, for a fixed function \mbox{$\alpha: \mathbb{R}_+ \rightarrow \mathbb{R}_+$}, the condition

 This means, for $f \in \mathcal{F}$ to hold, the function $f$ can at most put a fraction $\alpha(r)$ of its mass into the tail $(r, \infty)$.
 This condition is visualized in Figure \ref{fig:condition}.
 The left hand side of Figure \ref{fig:condition} shows how condition \eqref{eq:conditionintuition} excludes the sequence of test functions from Figure \ref{fig:example1}.
-The right hand side shows that test functions satisfying \eqref{eq:conditionintuition} can still attend to the tails, as long as they also attend to other parts of the space.
+The right hand side shows that test functions satisfying \eqref{eq:conditionintuition} can still \SE{have positive values in the tails, as long as they also have sufficient positive values in other parts of the space.}